deltachat/securejoin/source/new.rst

   It's not as unsafe as it sounds at first since Bob usually doesn't know the grpid of groups he's not a part of.
   Still, I'm wondering if we should fix this in DC.
+..
+  link2xt comment:
+  Associating invite number to verified group ID would be nice indeed.
+  I would really like to stop allowing to use non-verified group IDs there, expire them (even for bots) and stop allowing to generate QR invite codes for non-verified group.
+  I don't like that group is created as non-verified immediately when Bob scans QR code, but then maybe upgraded to verified if Alice sends Chat-Verified header in Member added message.
+  Just creating the group as verified immediately after scanning a QR code would be much simpler as there will be no places where group state is changed between protected/unprotected.
+  We can then add another QR code type to join non-verified groups that simply ask to be added to the group without verification - verifiying inviter and then joining non-verified group in the end is strange.

 - in step 5 Alice looks up the metadata associated with the ``INVITENUMBER``.
   If Alice sees the ``INVITE=<groupname>``